cheekydeakyfreaky/Equational-Entropy-Postulates/README.md

 ## License

 This work is distributed under the **Creative Commons CC BY** license.
-Attribution required if reused or referenced.
+Attribution is required if reused or cited.

 ---

 > *Originally conceived on March 18, 2025.*
 > *“Not just describing nature, but describing the cost of describing nature.”*